kubeshop/tracetest/TESTING.md

 - [] Test Tracetest setup with [New Relic example](https://github.com/kubeshop/tracetest/tree/main/examples/tracetest-new-relic)
 - [] Test Tracetest setup with [SignalFX example](https://github.com/kubeshop/tracetest/tree/main/examples/tracetest-signalfx)

+- [] Check if our End-to-end pipelines tested correctly our main features:
+  - [] The `WebUI End-to-end tests` Github action should run without errors
+  - [] The `Tracetesting API Server` Github action should run without errors

 - [] Test specific features added/changed on this release on a local installation or in a Kubernetes installation:
   - [] Feature 1
   - [] Feature 2